Qz07/dsc180-starting-kit/README.md

 # DSC 180A Quarter 1 Project: Machine Unlearning on CIFAR-10
 ## Fork of the NeurIPS 2023 Machine Unlearning Challenge Starting Kit

-This repository is a **fork** of the official starting kit for the **NeurIPS 2023 Machine Unlearning Challenge**, adapted for my DSC 180A Capstone project at UC San Diego.
+This repository is a **fork** of the official starting kit for the **NeurIPS 2023 Machine Unlearning Challenge**, adapted for our DSC 180A Capstone project at UC San Diego.

 The project focuses on removing specific data subsets (forget sets) from a pre-trained **ResNet-18** model trained on **CIFAR-10**, while preserving utility on the remaining data.

 ### Methods Implemented
-This project implements and compares three distinct machine unlearning approaches:
+This project explores and compares three distinct machine unlearning approaches developed by the group:

-1.  **Fine-tuning (Baseline)**: Standard approach of fine-tuning the model on the retained data to gradually shift weights away from the forget set.
+1.  **SimNPO**: An optimization-based method that treats the forget set as negative preferences.
+It penalizes the model for retaining high likelihoods on forgotten samples relative to a reference model.
-2.  **Gradient Ascent (Baseline)**: A method that intentionally maximizes the loss on the forget set to degrade the model's performance on those specific samples.
+2.  **RMU**: *Representation Matching Update*.
+A method that modifies the model's internal representations of the forget set to match a random vector, effectively erasing the learned features while keeping the retain set representations stable.
-3.  **UNDIAL (Proposed Method)**: Unlearning via Decision-level Importance and Adaptive Loss.
-This custom approach utilizes:
-    * **Truth Ratio**: To measure decision confidence shifts.
+3.  **UNDIAL**: *Unlearning via Decision-level Importance and Adaptive Loss*.
+An approach utilizing Truth Ratio to measure decision confidence shifts, KL Divergence for stability, and margin metrics to ensure robust decision boundaries.
-    * **KL Divergence**: To constrain the model from deviating too far from the original distribution on retained data.
-    * **Margin Metrics**: To ensure robust decision boundaries.

 ---

 ## 1. Repository Structure

-The code is organized to separate the standard challenge kit from my custom experiments.
+The code is organized to separate the standard challenge kit from the specific method experiments.

 ```text
 .